TonyKennah/worldom/README.md

 *   **Dynamic Camera:** A fully featured camera with stepped zooming (centered on the cursor) and smooth panning (using WASD keys or mouse drag).
 *   **Interactive Tile Map:** An efficient, tile-based map that only renders visible tiles and displays a grid at appropriate zoom levels.
 *   **A\* Pathfinding:** Intelligent, natural-looking unit movement that navigates around obstacles.
 The pathfinding has been tuned to feel less "robotic" by introducing a small random cost to each step.
-*   **Unit Control:** A basic unit that can be selected with a left-click and commanded with a right-click, with the ability to interrupt its current path with a new command.
+*   **Unit Control:** Select single units with a left-click or multiple units by dragging a selection box with the right mouse button.
+Command selected units to move with a right-click.

 ## Tech Stack